Doctor of Public Health in the Field of Health Behavior

 Specific admission requirements are shown on the Graduate Program Finder.

-The following requirements must be fulfilled: 48 credits, including 30 credits in required courses, 7-10 credits in elective courses, and 8-10 credits in dissertation.
+The following requirements must be fulfilled: 48 credits, including 22 credits in required foundational courses, 6 credeits in program-specific courses, 7 to 10 credits in elective courses, and 8 to 10 credits in dissertation.

 |PUBH 8416||Study Design & Evaluation Methods|